-This figure tells you the percent of long-term residents receiving antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these medications are being used appropriately.
-In limited situations, excessive reliance on these medications may suggest that a facility is using these medications to control patient behavior.
+This datapoint is an indication of the percent of long-term patients receiving antipsychotic drugs.
+While antipsychotic drugs serve an important medical purpose, it is important to confirm these medications are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may indicate that a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were given antianxiety medications.
-Antianxiety medications are administered to patients experiencing depression or anxiety.
+This figure measures the percentage of long-term residents who were prescribed antianxiety drugs.
+These medications are commonly prescribed to patients suffering from anxiety or depression.